scaleway/terraform-provider-scaleway/docs/resources/ipam_ip.md

 The following arguments are supported:

 - `address` - (Optional) Request a specific IP in the requested source pool.

+  ~> **Important:** when requesting specific IP addresses, it is best ensure those are created before any other resource in the Private Network.
+This can be achieved by using `depends_on` relations, or moving the declarations to another terraform module.
+Otherwise, other resources may take the requested address first, blocking the whole terraform setup.
+Static IPs should be avoided unless necessary as we cannot guarantee full automation; and we recommend to use DNS or not request any specific IP.

 - `tags` - (Optional) The tags associated with the IP.
 - `source` - (Required) The source in which to book the IP.
     - `zonal` - The zone the IP lives in if the IP is a public zoned one